fen9li/lambda/README.md

 # Create AWS lambda Function in Agile Way

 AWS Lambda is a serverless compute service that runs code in response to events and automatically manages the underlying compute resources.
-This project demos the agile way to create a lambda function.
+This project demos how to create a lambda function in an agile way.

 ## AWS resources / services consumed / used in this project
 * Lambda